itcarroll/basic-R-lesson/docs/_slides/types.md

 ===

-The `str` function notes the labels, but prints the integers assigned in their stead.
+The `str` function identifies this vector as being of data type "factor" and notes the labels for each level, but prints the integers assigned to the levels instead of the labels.